A simple existence criterion for normal spanning trees in infinite graphs

 \proclaim Lemma \xxxAAproperties.
 Let $X$ be an $(\aleph_0,\aleph_1)$-graph, with bipartition $(A,B)$ say. \pitem{i} $X$ has an $(\aleph_0,\aleph_1)$-subgraph $X'$ with bipartition into $A'\sub A$ and ${B'\sub B}$ such that every vertex in $A'$ has uncountable degree in~$X'$. \pitem{ii} For every finite set $F\sub A$ and every uncountable set $U\sub B$, there exists a vertex $a\in A\sm F$ that has uncountably many neighbours in~$U$. \enditem

 \proof (i) Delete from $X$ all the vertices in~$A$ that have only countable degree, together with their neighbours in~$B$.
-Since this removes only countably many vertices from~$B$, the remaining set~$B'\sub B$ will still be uncountable.
-By the degree condition that $X$ imposes on the vertices in~$B'$, the remaining set $A'\sub A$ is still infinite, and every vertex in $A'$ still has uncountably many neighbours in~$B'$.
-Thus, $X'$~is an $(\aleph_0,\aleph_1)$-sub\-graph of~$X$ as required.
+Since this removes only countably many vertices from~$B$, the remaining set~$B'\sub B$ is still uncountable.\vadjust{\penalty-2000} Every $b'\in B'$ has all its $X$-neighbours in the set $A'$ of the vertices in~$A$ that we did not delete, as otherwise $b'$ would have been deleted too.
+Thus, $b'$~still has infinite degree in the subgraph $X'$ of $X$ induced by $A'$ and~$B'$.
+In particular, $A'$~is still infinite, and $X'$ is the desired $(\aleph_0,\aleph_1)$-subgraph of~$X$.

 (ii) If there is no vertex $a\in A\sm F$ as claimed, then each vertex $a\in A\sm F$ has only countably many neighbours in~$U$.
 As $A\sm F$ is countable, this means that $U\sm N(A\sm F)\ne\es$.
 But every vertex in this set has all its neighbours in~$F$, and thus has finite degree.
 This contradicts our assumption that $X$~is an $(\aleph_0,\aleph_1)$-graph. \endproof